R v Jogee: Crown Court

 In a trial at Nottingham Crown Court the judge, Dobbs J, directed the jury as follows: "the appellant (Jogee) [is] guilty of murder if he participated in the attack on the deceased, by encouraging Hirsi, and realised when doing so that Hirsi might use the kitchen knife to stab the deceased with intent to cause him really serious harm".
 This direction accorded with the standard interpretation of the law regarding joint enterprise in the light of Chan Wing-Siu v The Queen [1985] AC 168.
-On this basis the appellant was found guilty of murder and was sentenced to 20 years in prison.
+On this basis the appellant was found guilty of murder and was sentenced to life imprisonment and ordered to serve at least 20 years in prison before becoming eligible for parole.

 Court of Appeal

 The Court of Appeal approved the reasoning of the trial judge and the law as stated in Chan Wing-Siu.
 Laws LJ stated that "The mental element, the mens rea, of the secondary party's crime is an appreciation that the primary actor might inflict grievous bodily harm and a willingness to lend his support notwithstanding."
-Jogee's sentence was, however, reduced from 20 years to 18 years.
+Jogee's minimum term was, however, reduced from 20 years to 18 years.

 Supreme Court

 The Supreme Court unanimously held that the law had taken a wrong turning since the decision in Chan Wing-Siu.
 In a joint lead judgment by Lords Hughes and Toulson, they concluded that a conviction under the principle of complicity required that the secondary party intended to assist the principal to commit the crime, and if that crime required fault (for example, that the principal must intend to kill) then the secondary party intended the principal to have that fault.
 The secondary party does not need to intend the principal to commit the crime, the secondary party might be indifferent to whether the crime is committed.
 However, in practice, most defendants are prosecuted on the basis that they were "all in it together", all intending the crime to take place.
-Paragraph 89-90 of the judgment made this clear.
-It first describes the physical requirements of assistance or encouragement, and then turns to the fault elements:
+Paragraphs 89 and 90 of the judgment made this clear.
+They first describe the physical requirements of assistance or encouragement, and then turn to the fault elements:

 Paragraph 90 went on to give some clarity on what must be intended:

 One very significant problem that remains centres on "conditional intention".
 As the court explained in paragraph 92:

-Conditional intention is an uncertain doctrine and the Supreme Court did not define it.

 Finally, other existing rules about fault remain, such as that S must know enough about P's conduct to be able to know it was criminal (paragraphs 9 and 16) and that if P commits one of the offences that S intended to assist, it does not matter which one (paragraph 14).

 The standard questions for liability as a participant to be established through the rules on complicity, therefore are: